 FIT has a policy on missing students who reside in on-campus residence halls.
 A missing student is defined in FIT policy as follows: An FIT student who resides in a facility owned or operated by FIT is considered "missing" when they have not been seen by friends or associates for a reasonable amount of time, when there is no reasonable explanation for their absence, and when circumstances indicate the student's unaccountable or involuntary disappearance.
-A reasonable amount of time is generally 24 hours or more, but may vary, depending upon the circumstances.
+A reasonable amount of time is generally 24 hours.